 - I. Complete Palomar College Application for Admission; - 2.
-Attend a Registered Dental Assisting Program orientation meeting; - Show proof of high school graduation or equivalent by submitting official transcripts, or proof of a passing score on the General Education Development test (GED); - 4.
-Take a Palomar College English Assessment Test and be eligible for English 50 or 100 or ESL 103 or demonstrate completion of a similar, equivalent college English course(s); - 5.
-Submit medical, vision and dental clearances including Hepatitis B series and TB test results; - 6.
-Meet academic requirements as specified on the Registered Dental Assisting Program website and Palomar College Catalog; - 7.
-Show proof of a valid Social Security number. - 8.
-Have a minimum GPA of 2.0.

-9. Be a minimum age of 18 years.
+Attend a Registered Dental Assisting Program orientation meeting; - Show proof of high school graduation or equivalent by submitting official transcripts, or proof of a passing score on the General Education Development test (GED); - Submit medical, vision and dental clearances including Hepatitis B series and TB test results; - Meet academic requirements as specified in the Palomar College Catalog; - 6.
+Have a minimum GPA of 2.5. - 7.
+Be a minimum age of 18 years.